Labonneguigue/CarND-Behavioral-Cloning-P3/README.md

 As a comparison to the last histogram higher in this file, this data distribution is more evenly distributed between -.25 and +.25.
 As a result, the car seems more responsive when a turn approaches whereas the previous one failed in the 2nd sharp turn after the bridge.

-Even if the batch size is set to 5, I trained my model in only 1 epoch (early stopping occurred).
+I opted for a mini-batch Gradient Descent approach with a batch size of 128.
+I trained my model in only 1 epoch.

+![alt text][gradient_descent]

 #### 4. Output video